erezsh/runtype/docs/dispatch.rst

 multidispatch works with mypy by employing the typing.overload decorator, aiding in granular type resolution.

-However, due to the limited design of the overload decorator, there are several rules that need to be followed, and limitations that should be considered.
+However, due to the limited design of the `typing.overload` decorator, there are several rules that need to be followed, and limitations that should be considered.

 1. For MyPy's benefit, more specific functions should be placed above less specific functions.